Comfort is a Trap: Don’t Get stuck in the Wrong Job!

 Of course, I can’t help that gentleman to get new job, and I can’t change my own past.
 But I do hope younger generations can learn an important lesson from this: no company or job is worth getting stuck in.

 At the end of the day, businesses care about one thing: profit.
-Unfortunately, in many large corporations and consulting firms, employees are seen primarily as assets.
+The bitter truth is, where market is hard and business is in danger, one big move is reducing costs which includes less employees.
+In many large corporations and consulting firms, employees are seen primarily as assets.
 You’re valued as long as you’re making money for them.
-But when things go wrong, or worse, when a manager’s bonus is at risk, you are not family.
+But when things go wrong, or worse, when investors see decline in revenues or a manager’s bonus is at risk, you are not family.
 You are not their friend.
-You’re just someone they can let go.
+Business needs to survive.

 Evaluate your growth potential in the first year in a company.